Ofsted and Standards

 The two action points identified by our inspector have been incorporated into our current School Development Plan.

-End of year data for July 2016 can be found by using the link below.
+End of year data for July 2016 and July 2017 can be found by using the links below.

 Follow the link below to check the school performance league tables for 2015 – 2016, based on 2016 data:

 The Headteacher, staff and governors at Badgemore are committed to making our school an excellent and inspiring place in which children can enjoy learning and achieve their potential, whatever that may be.
 We recognise that there is work to do to achieve this and are always grateful for the support we receive from our parents, carers and the local community.